ritish-behera/VSD-PhysicalDesign/README.md

 ![FP2](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/194a2c80-1a11-4b63-9008-649919b2340e)

-We can now verify all the data through the layout.
+Layout Checks : We can now verify all the data through the layout.

-For example, as we have set the "IO PIN MODE = 1" it represents all the pins in the die are equidistant from each other which can be seen in the figure.
-Also as we have have mentioned the clock pins are slightly wider than the data pins so as to facilitate the drive strength.
+- "IO PIN MODE = 1" represents all the pins in the die are equidistant from each other which can be seen in the figure.

-To get the information about the utilization factor and metla layers, type "what" in the magic command window.
+- Clock Pins : The clock pins are slightly wider than the data pins so as to facilitate the drive strength.
+- Type "what" in the magic command window to get the data of utilization factor and metal layers

 ![FP5](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/15810110-232f-48e6-afbe-ec88b1ee455e)

-Also notice that, decap cells are present near the boundries whereas tap cells (which help avoid latchup conditions) are placed at the middle with diagonnaly equidistant from each other.
-Note that flloorplan doesnt take into consideration of standard cells but it can still be seen in the lower left corner of the layout which will be later on get placed in their respective position in the "Placement" stage.
+- Decap cells are present near the boundries
+- Tap cells (which help avoid latchup conditions) are placed at the middle with diagonnaly equidistant from each other.

+*Note : Floorplan doesnt take into consideration of standard cells but it can still be seen in the lower left corner of the layout which will be later on get placed in their respective position in the "Placement" stage.

 ![FP4](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/c87836b8-cb9b-4853-ba43-deee56263862)

-Again, in the openLANE floe we can change the parameter of certain floorplan variable on the fly and run it again.
-For example we can change the pin placement strategy by providing the following switch in the openlane terminal-
+Adjusting Parameters : In the openLANE flow the parameters of certain floorplan variable can bechanged on the fly .
+For example, change the pin placement strategy using the following switch to see the diffeence-
 ```
 set ::env(FP_IO_MODE) 2
 2
 % run_floorplan
 ```
-This will produce the following floorplan with uneven pin assignment in the die.
+This will generate a floorplan with pins unevenly distributed across the die.

 ![UnevenPin](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/5d2d4e4b-c928-4c44-b321-ae120e7ba3f3)